notpresident35/awesome-learn-gamedev/README.md

 [Good](https://www.techwell.com/techwell-insights/2013/12/why-best-programmers-are-lazy-and-act-dumb).
 [Advice](http://blogoscoped.com/archive/2005-08-24-n14.html).
 [Repeated](https://kilon.org/why-good-programmers-are-lazy-and-dumb/).
- [Ad nauseum](https://blog.codinghorror.com/how-to-be-lazy-dumb-and-successful/) - Swallow your pride, and optimize out busywork
+ [Ad nauseum](https://blog.codinghorror.com/how-to-be-lazy-dumb-and-successful/) - Swallow your pride, and optimize out busywork.

-[The Case of the Missing Rewards](https://www.bungie.net/en/Explore/Detail/News/50140) - A very interesting breakdown of a particularly tricky bug in Destiny and how it was found and fixed
+[The Case of the Missing Rewards](https://www.bungie.net/en/Explore/Detail/News/50140) - A very interesting breakdown of a particularly tricky bug in Destiny and how it was found and fixed.

-[C is not a Low-Level Language](https://queue.acm.org/detail.cfm?id=3212479) - An article on why C is not a low-level language, and performance as a result of that
+[C is not a Low-Level Language](https://queue.acm.org/detail.cfm?id=3212479) - An article on why C is not a low-level language, and performance as a result of that.

 [Sigbovik](http://sigbovik.org) - Pore over this for a good laugh :P